node-js-sad-dev/pathfinding-algorithm/README.md

 # pathfinding-algorithm
-pathfinding algorithm realization on JavaScript, TypeScript and Python
+pathfinding algorithm realization on JavaScript and TypeScript